Table of Contents

 - Case Studies on the aforementioned concerns.

-- Ethics and Human Interaction: The purpose, factors, and outcomes of ethical behaviour in people; the dimensions of ethics; and the application of ethics in both personal and professional settings.
+- Ethics and Human Interaction: The purpose, factors, and outcomes of ethical behavior in people; the dimensions of ethics; and the application of ethics in both personal and professional settings.
 The importance of family community and educational institutions in instilling values may be seen in the study of human values, which draws lessons from the lives and teachings of great leaders, reformers, and administrators.

 - Civil service aptitude and core principles, including honesty, objectivity, and non-partisanship; dedication to public service; empathy; tolerance; and compassion for the weaker groups.

-UPSC Syllabus Mains Language Paper
+UPSC Mains Syllabus for Language Paper

 In the UPSC Mains Exam, candidates are required to appear for two language papers: Paper A and Paper B. For Paper A, candidates need to select a language from the options listed in the Eighth Schedule of the Indian Constitution, as provided in the table below.
 The selected language must be written in the corresponding script mentioned below.